giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v11.2.1.md

 date: '2020-04-28T15:00:00+00:00'
 description: Release notes for AWS workload cluster release v11.2.1, published on 28 April 2020, 15:00
-title: workload cluster release v11.2.1 for AWS
+title: Workload cluster release v11.2.1 for AWS
 ---

 This release fixes a problem that could occur when upgrading from an older release to a v11.2.x release.